-A website which acknowledges to the browser in which it is seen.
+A website that acknowledges the browser in which it is seen.
 For eg, if the site is seen on a tablet then it will segment down to tablet search i.e, the content gets tablet viewable.
-Similarly if the website is seen on a cell phone, then the webpage will segment into a individual section so that the client can undoubtedly see the site content.
+Similarly, if the website is seen on a cell phone, then the webpage will segment into an individual section so that the client can undoubtedly see the site content.

-Don’t get confuse with Mobile Website and Responsive Websites.
-Mobile website is a separate website created only for mobile user.
-Whereas mobile responsive websites , are basically sites that are adaptable and flexible for all screen sizes and hence stack itself for device it is viewed on.
+Don’t get confused with Mobile Websites and Responsive Websites.
+A mobile website is a separate website created only for mobile users.
+Whereas mobile responsive websites are basically sites that are adaptable and flexible for all screen sizes and hence stack itself for device it is viewed on.

 This is in a far-reaching way not the same as having a mobile website, as the information which is shown on the desktop does not change on the mobile– it is essentially shown in a more organized form for the web users.

-Google’s most recent system trials conforms that, your past work might not be sufficient to stay competitive in the race.
+Google’s most recent system trials confirm that your past work might not be sufficient to stay competitive in the race.

-Convinced ?
+Convinced?
 No !!!
-If you are still not convinced than I would like you to follow the statistics related to mobile phone usage.
+If you are still not convinced then I would like you to follow the statistics related to mobile phone usage.

-- Since 2010, the average time an individual spends surfing web on mobile devices has doubled.
+- Since 2010, the average time an individual spends surfing the web on mobile devices has doubled.

-- More than 90% of people above 18 years in U.S own a mobile phone and more than 60% of those device are smart phones.
+- More than 90% of people above 18 years in the U.S own a mobile phone and more than 60% of those devices are smartphones.

 - In U.S, 25% of people of 18+ age group think PC as a tool of past.
 Rather they focus more on mobile gadgets for internet access.